nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 ```
 ./gstacks -P ./stacks-snakes -M ./config_individuals.txt -t 8
 ```
->Your RADseq data are now ready for analysis and output using the ```populations``` program discussed in teh next module.
+>This should take ~30 seconds to run.
+Your RADseq data are now ready for analysis and output using the ```populations``` program discussed in teh next module.

   </details>